Cyber Security Report 2026

 Experience creates knowledge - that is experimenta's philosophy.
 The answers to the great challenges of our time, such as digitalization, mobility, climate change, the energy transition and health, determine the long-term viability of the country.
 Education and science are crucial to finding solutions and shaping our future.

-In a world that is increasingly characterized by digital technologies, the topic of cyber security is becoming more and more relevant.
-Comprehensive security strategies are more important than ever before - not just for companies, but for society as a whole.
+In a world increasingly shaped by digital technologies, cybersecurity has moved into the center of global focus.
+Comprehensive security strategies are now more critical than ever – not only for businesses but for society as a whole.

-Dive into our last three conferences on cyber security.
-Leading experts from the cyber security industry, intelligence services, economics, science and politics discussed the most pressing challenges and pioneering solutions together with entrepreneurs and business leaders.
+Dive into our last four conferences dedicated to the field of cybersecurity.
+Together with entrepreneurs and corporate leaders, prominent experts from the cybersecurity industry, intelligence services, business, academia, and politics discussed the most pressing challenges and pioneering solutions.